Wurlitzer electronic piano

 The Wurlitzer electronic piano is an electric piano manufactured and marketed by Wurlitzer from 1954 to 1983.
 Sound is generated by striking a metal reed with a hammer, which induces an electric current in a pickup.
 It is conceptually similar to the Rhodes piano, though the sound is different.

 The instrument was invented by Benjamin Miessner, who had worked on various types of electric pianos since the early 1930s.
 The first Wurlitzer was manufactured in 1954, and production continued until 1983.
 Originally, the piano was designed to be used in the classroom, and several dedicated teacher and student instruments were manufactured.
-However, it was adapted for more conventional live performances, including stage models with attachable legs and console models with built-in frames.
+It was adapted for more conventional live performances, including stage models with attachable legs and console models with built-in frames.
 The stage instrument was used by several popular artists, including Ray Charles, Joe Zawinul and Supertramp.
 Several electronic keyboards include an emulation of the Wurlitzer.

 As the Wurlitzer is an electromechanical instrument, it can need occasional maintenance, such as re-tuning and replacing broken reeds.
-However, the action and performance of the instrument has meant it is stable enough to be used for years.
+Its action and performance makes it stable enough for years of use.

 Sound

-The official name of the instrument is the Wurlitzer Electronic Piano.
-However, the sound is generated electromechanically by striking a metal reed with a felt hammer, using conventional piano action.
+The sound of a Wurlitzer electronic piano is generated electromechanically by striking a metal reed with a felt hammer, using conventional piano action.
 This induces an electrical current in an electrostatic pickup system running at 170 V DC.

 Most Wurlitzer pianos are 64-note instruments whose keyboard range is from A an octave above the lowest note of a standard 88-note piano to the C an octave below its top note.
 The instrument is fitted with a mechanical sustain pedal.
 It has one, two or four internal speakers (depending on the model), but can also be connected to an external amplifier.

 Compared to the Rhodes piano, the sound from a Wurlitzer is sharper and closer to a sawtooth wave, while the Rhodes' is closer to a sine wave.
 This gives the Wurlitzer a sharper and punchier tone.
 When played gently the sound can be sweet and vibraphone-like, sounding similar to the Rhodes; while becoming more aggressive with harder playing, producing a characteristic slightly overdriven tone usually described as a "bark".

-Over time, particularly with aggressive playing, the reeds on a Wurlitzer will suffer metal fatigue and break.
-Additionally, any debris between the reed and the pickup can cause a short circuit and produce a burst of distortion.
+Over time, particularly with aggressive playing, the reeds on a Wurlitzer will break through metal fatigue.
+Any debris between the reed and the pickup can cause a short circuit and produce a burst of distortion.